Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Hypertonia is located primarily in the lower extremities

-Hyperreflexia can be present, scissoring of gait, intellect is normal
+Hyperreflexia can be present, scissoring of gait, and intellect is normal

 Hypertonia is located throughout the entire body

-Most severe type of spastic cerebral palsy due to widespread damage to the entire brain
+The most severe type of spastic cerebral palsy is due to widespread damage to the entire brain

-Individuals with this type of CP rarely walk, demonstrate difficulty speaking, can have some intellectual difficulty
+Individuals with this type of CP rarely walk, demonstrate difficulty speaking, and can have some intellectual difficulty

 Hypotonic cerebral palsy